TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------
+r86
+Fix: A few cutscenes I broken in r56, oops
+Fix: mbDontDemoDisableOcelot dont disable occelot on cutscene hanging cutscene end TppMbFreeDemo.PlayMtbsEventDemo, dont nil DemoOnEnd, instead case by case it in demoOptions
+- thanks TheChosenOne896 for the reports
+Option: mbDontDemoDisableBuddy
+Option: mbDontDemoDisableOcelot expanded to more cases
+Fix: remebered to update in-game version string lol

+r85 - 2015-11-19 - public release
+Fix: osp weapon settings only set if profile not default - temporary fix for empty magazines on mission start (will still happen with individual osp settings though)
+Fix: some unexposed appearence settings running on set-to-default, manifested as player changing to snake, olive drab on FOB.
+Fix: fulton being set to level 1 on mission start
+- thanks GaKoDuck for the reports

+r84
+Refactor: InfMain.Update - Phase mod broken to own function, InfButton.UpdateHeld(),InfButton.UpdatePressed() shifted from InfMenu.Update, InfMenu.Update now called from InfMain.Update instead of TppMain.
+Refactor: DebugPrint split and print strings larger than Announcelog limit
+Command: warpPlayerCommand - just initial testing with hard coded positions.
+Command: Unlock weapon customisation - game progression unlock
+Command: Exting unlock player avatar changed from Ivar to command - not that there's much difference, the deliniation is ivar is it's own setting, and almost always saved, command does a thing, and doesn't care about it's own state, in this case we're just setting another game var.
+Fix: Phase mod disabled for mother base.
+MB is not set up for caution routes aparently, also even with friendly set they will go hostil on alert

+r83
+clockTimeScale upper bound increased
+Option: telopMode - Disable mission intro credits
+Side project: scraper for langId dictionary

+r82
+mbLayout - research, not much result, mostly used for fob missions I think, doesn't seem to be any actual geometry changes. manualMissionCode,loadMissionItem - not much use, the 'no number missions' are supposed to be hard versions of some missions, but I see no evidence that they actually have custom changes.

+r81
+Extend mbEnableBuddies to Zoo
+Zoo plants should repop.

 r80 - 2015-11-17 - public release
 Settings: enablePhaseMod, phaseUpdateRate, phaseUpdateRange, minPhase, maxPhase.
 InfMain: Update(), added to TppMain updateList.